 The multimeter will connect the probes and measure ohms.
 The red probe should be inserted into the positive lead and the black probe into that of the negative.

 The resistance will be measured by the multimeter.
-To get an exact resistance, you will need to round it off to the nearest whole number.
+To get a precise resistance, you will need to round it to the nearest whole number.

 Can You Fix A Blown Subwoofer Symtoms?

 Sometimes it’s possible to repair your blown speaker.
 In other cases, you might just decide to buy a new one.

 If you want to fix your blown sub, below is what you need for your work:

 Stuck Voice coil